sandstranger/systemshock/README.md

 ## From a prebuilt package

-Currently, I have uploaded no prebuilt packages.
-However, I'll leave a link to the original Shockolate builds [here](https://github.com/Interrupt/systemshock/releases/).
+Currently, I only have the ability to build for Windows.
+The releases can be found [here](https://github.com/MeeperTheGreat99/systemshock-enhanced/releases).
+However, I'll leave a link to the original Shockolate builds as well, [here](https://github.com/Interrupt/systemshock/releases/).

 ## From source code